OBJECTIVES OF THE SAACPP

 - the creation of a secretariat to gather information from members and other organisations for processing and making available to all members.
 This ensures that members are kept up to date with matters which affect the consulting planning firms in their daily tasks;

-- continuous training offered by means of autumn schools, seminars, conferences and lectures, to maintain a high standard of professional conduct amongst members;
+- continuous training offered by means of seminars, conferences and lectures, to maintain a high standard of professional conduct amongst members;

 - the introduction of consulting professional planners to government and other organisations and to regularly provide a directory of consulting firms to such organisations for convenient reference for possible appointments;

 - the formulation of guidelines concerning matters that affect consulting professional planners only (for example professional fees and conduct in respect of marketing); and